pashupati123/Pipenv/index.md

-## Development of Python Projects with Different Dependencies using pipenv.
+## Development of Python Projects with Different Dependencies using pipenv

-You can use the [editor on GitHub](https://github.com/pashupati123/Pipenv/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### pipenv Introduction

-Pipenv is a packaging tool python which provide an isolated environment for the development of the python project without any interference of exiting or overriding with the installed packages of the other python project.
+## Pipenv is a packaging tool python which provide an isolated environment for the development of the python project without any interference of exiting or overriding with the installed packages of the other python project.
-It provides deterministic build by providing the production environment match those in the development environment exactly.
+## It provides deterministic build by providing the production environment match those in the development environment exactly.
-It consolidates and simplifies the development process to a single command line tool which very easy to use and handle.
+## It consolidates and simplifies the development process to a single command line tool which very easy to use and handle.